munificent/craftinginterpreters/book/methods-and-initializers.md

 ^code interpret-method (1 before, 1 after)

-There, we read the method name from the constant table and then pass it to:
+There, we read the method name from the constant table and then pass it here:

 ^code define-method

-The method closure is on top of the stack and the class it will be bound to is right under it.
+The method closure is on top of the stack, above the class it will be bound to.
 We read those two stack slots and store the closure in the class's method table.
 Then we pop the closure since we're done with it.
-We don't pop the class because there may be other method declarations after this one.
-The compiler inserted a final `OP_POP` at the end of the class body to clean up that stack slot.

-Note that we don't do any <span name="verify">runtime</span> type checking on the closure or class object.
+Note that we don't do any runtime type checking on the closure or class object.
 That `AS_CLASS()` call is safe because the compiler itself generated the code that causes the class to be in that stack slot.
-The VM trusts its own compiler.
+The VM <span name="verify">trusts</span> its own compiler.

 <aside name="verify">